 In addition to the expiration date, check the storage requirements.
 If skincare products are not stored in the proper environment, they may lose their potency or expire more quickly than the date on the packaging.
 This is especially true for antioxidants.

 Recommendation: Check the expiration date on all your skin care products.
 If you toss the box, write the date on the skincare bottle so you can access it easily.

-See your doctor or dermatologist if you have a rash, skin lesion, or are concerned about a mole.
-The more quickly skin rashes and potential skin cancers are treated, the more likely you will have a full recovery of healthy, blemish-free skin.
+See your doctor or dermatologist if you have a rash, skin lesions, or are concerned about a mole.
+The more quickly skin rashes and potential skin cancers are treated, the more likely it is that you will have a full recovery of healthy, blemish-free skin.